 If you’re really channeling your Western spirit, some people recommend bringing the coffee to a boil and cracking an egg into it all.
 This egg will quickly cook and bring all the coffee grounds together.
 This will make it much easier to avoid drinking any of these pesky grounds.

 The only thing you’ll really need in order to make some cowboy coffee – aside from just a general sense of adventure – is a kettle.
-Below is our pick for a trusty camping kettle.
+Above is our pick for a trusty camping kettle, the Overmont.

 While all of these are wonderful, fun options, they’re a bit difficult to pull off while camping.
 Of course, the easiest thing to make while bleary-eyed and on a mountain is simple instant coffee.
 But is this actually a decent option while camping?